Lovestruck in the City

 Lovestruck in the City is a South Korean streaming television series starring Ji Chang-wook and Kim Ji-won.
 Directed by Park Shin-woo, the series portrays the love stories of young people navigating life in a busy city.

 The series, the first instalment in the multi-part City Couple's Way of Love project, premiered on KakaoTV on December 22, 2020, and was released every Tuesday and Friday at 17:00 (KST).
 It is available internationally on Netflix.

 Synopsis

 The series is presented in an interview format, with six individuals discussing their experiences with dating.

-Park Jae-won (Ji Chang-wook) is a 32-year-old architect who is passionate and straightforward.
-He cannot forget the "camera thief," a woman who stole his heart and then disappeared.
-Lee Eun-o (Kim Ji-won), a 29-year-old freelance marketer, lives an ordinary life but adopts an alter ego named Yoon Seon-ah.
-While using this identity at Yangyang Beach, she meets Park Jae-won and falls in love with him.

-Choi Kyeong-jun (Kim Min-seok), a 29-year-old architect, is in a seemingly stable relationship with Seo Rin-i (So Joo-yeon).
-Kang Geon (Ryu Kyung-soo), a 29-year-old novelist, often becomes emotionally involved with the women he dates.
-Oh Seon-yeong (Han Ji-eun), a 30-year-old physical education teacher, describes herself as a "serial dater."